Good Practices 2022 and 2016

 European Framework of Good Practice 2016

 The European Framework of Good Practice is the result of collaboration among more than 100 literacy experts, researchers, and practitioners.
 We hope that it will inspire the development and improvement of European literacy policies.
-View and download the ELINET Framework of Good Practices 2016
+View and download the ELINET Framework of Good Practices 2016.

 Examples of Good Practice 2016

 Thanks to a thorough peer-review process, we are happy to present to you a selection of Good Practice examples with the aim of increasing access for all European citizens to literacy provision.
-(Link to the 2016 Examples in the make) Use the filters Country, Age Group and Policy Area to narrow down your search.
+(Link to the 2016 Examples here) Use the filters Country, Age Group and Policy Area to narrow down your search.
 In case you are looking for a specific project title, please use the general search function on top of the page